Moaz20190549/Credit-Score-Prediction/README.md

 The evaluation involves:

-Predicting the credit score on the test set Calculating accuracy and mean squared error
+Predicting the credit score on the test set Calculating accuracy
-Plotting the confusion matrix for better visualization Web Application
+Plotting the confusion matrix for better visualization

+Web Application:
 The web application allows users to input financial and demographic data to predict their credit score.
 It uses a Flask framework and renders an HTML form for input.
 The model loaded from your_model.pkl is used to make predictions.

-HTML Form
+HTML Form:
 The HTML form collects various inputs such as annual income, number of bank accounts, number of credit cards, etc., and sends them to the Flask backend for prediction.